-1 Hon Warwick L Smith, AO resigned as a director of the Company, effective 31 March 2022.
+1 Hon Warwick L Smith AO resigned as a director of the Company, effective 31 March 2022.

 2 On 26 April 2022 Ian Thorley announced his intention to retire.
 He resigned as a director and CEO on 11 July 2022.

-Customer Officer) was appointed as the Chief Operating Officer with effect from 11 July 2022 and is considered as KMP from that date.
+3 Sean Bilton assumed the role of MD and CEO of the Company, succeeding Ian Thorley, on 11 July 2022.
+Damian Hiser (formerly Chief Customer Officer) was appointed as the Chief Operating Officer with effect from 11 July 2022 and is considered as KMP from that date.